 The Computer & Information Technology Program supports two goals: (1) To provide an educational avenue for students to upgrade their computer skills and knowledge as technical developments occur in the workplace; and, (2) to prepare students to assume employment in a position with responsibilities in computer and information technology.
-Specifically, Program objectives include providing students with:
+Upon degree completion, students will be able to:

-- 1. The necessary level of programming expertise to enable them to create business computer programs using procedural and object-oriented languages; - 2.
-The necessary level of expertise to enable them to design, create and administer databases using Database Management Systems and programing languages; - 3.
-Entry level network administration and information technology security skills; - 4.
-The necessary level of analytical expertise to enable them to perform systems analysis at the entry level; and - 5.
-A broadened educational background through successful completion of general education coursework.
+- 1. Create business database programs using various Database Management Systems; - 2.
+Design, create and administer databases using Database Management Systems and programing languages; - 3.
+Perform entry level network administration and information technology security checks; and - 4.
+Perform systems analysis at the entry level.